Knowledge base

 , etc., it is recommended to perform a standard share of the document (see the image below) which allows you to authorize the modification of the document if you wish:

-- If you allow the modification of the document from kDrive, the user will be able to collaborate (with or without prior registration) that is to say modify in their browser and then save the document you have shared:
+- If you authorize the modification of the document from kDrive, the user will be able to collaborate (with or without prior registration) i.e. modify in their browser and then save the document you have shared:

 This guide illustrates the different types of sharing that can be done within the shared folder (Organization Folders) of kDrive and explains how to limit access to the folder if certain users should not have access to everything in it.
 It is very easy to modify a share at any time.